 About The Merck Manuals

-First published in 1899 as a small reference book for physicians and pharmacists, The Merck Manual grew in size and scope to become one of the world's most widely used comprehensive medical resources for professionals and consumers.
-As the Merck Manual evolved, it continually expanded the reach and depth of its offerings to reflect the mission of providing the best medical knowledge of the day to a wide cross-section of users, including medical professionals and students, veterinarians and veterinary students, and consumers.
+First published in 1899 as a small reference book for physicians and pharmacists, The Merck Manual grew in size and scope to become one of the most widely used comprehensive medical resources for professionals and consumers.
+As the Merck Manual evolved, it continually expanded the reach and depth of its offerings to reflect the mission of providing the best medical information of the day to a wide cross-section of users, including medical professionals and students, veterinarians and veterinary students, and consumers.

 Fulfilling the Mission

 As a sign of its deepened commitment to worldwide medical information access and improving global health

 , we are making the Merck Manuals (in North America) and MSD Manuals (in the remainder of the world) available for free in digital form in to professionals and patients.

 We have maintained a strong outreach to developing countries for decades.
 Through partnerships with organizations such as Books for Africa, we have